Foxglove

 annotations: {}

-You can completely disable the ingress by setting ingress.enabled to false.
+To completely disable the Ingress, set ingress.enabled to false.
 However, you must provide an Ingress for the site to function.

 Some cloud providers require configuring annotations for HTTPS certificates.
 Here's an example values file for AWS.